mycronare/mycronare/README.md

 [![Resume](https://img.shields.io/badge/Resume-707070?logo=readme&logoColor=white)](https://tinyurl.com/mycronareCV)

 📫 **audreykirstendelavega@gmail.com**
 #

-Learning to be comfortable with code as a person that is a designer first, programmer second.
-Hoping to make more things I can be proud of and give myself opportunities to create things, while improving how I solve problems and make decisions.
-I have spent a significant amount of my life being fond of illustration and graphic design and have dabbled in those hobbies plenty :) hoping to get back into them while I do more coding projects.
+🌱 Learning to be comfortable with code as a person that is a designer first, programmer second.
+Hoping to make more things I can be proud of and give myself opportunities to create things, while improving how I solve problems and make decisions. <br />
+🌱 I have spent a significant amount of my life being fond of illustration and graphic design and have dabbled in those hobbies plenty :) hoping to get back into them while I do more coding projects, perhaps during ideation or when I'm making assets for use.

 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)
 ![React Native](https://img.shields.io/badge/React%20Native-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)